oliverwehrens/locative-openhab/README.md

 curl -X POST -u oliver:pw 'http://localhost:9000?id=Home&trigger=enter'
 ```

 This will send for the user oliver an ON to the item Presence_home_oliver in Openhab.

+If the location 'test' is detected Openhab will not be called and http code 200 will be returned.

 To run it with docker: